tatut/xtdberl/README.md

 The XTDB node uses jinterface to appear like an Erlang process, you send it commands and it responds.

 Features:
-- Map Erlang records to XTDB documents
+- Map Erlang records or Elixir structs to XTDB documents
 - Query by giving candidate instances
 - Query by text search and comparison operators